 The nation’s largest black cottonwood sits on the shores of Mission Lake.
 This 270-year old tree is more than 28 feet in circumference, and stands more than 155 feet tall.

-For more information and a park map, download the brochure.
+For more information and a park map, download our Recreation Guide.

 The rise and fall of Willamette Mission